mattiaspilroth/ot-security-notes/notes/ot-identity-architecture.md

 ## Summary

-By separating operational access, privileged access, and resilience mechanisms, OT environments can:
+This reference architecture demonstrates how separating operational access, privileged access, and resilience mechanisms enables OT environments to:

-- Eliminate infrastructure-level trust between IT and OT
+- Reduce or eliminate infrastructure-level trust between IT and OT
-- Replace legacy authentication protocols with cryptographically verifiable tokens
+- Replace legacy authentication protocols with cryptographically verifiable tokens where technically feasible
 - Minimize lateral movement and credential exposure
 - Preserve operational continuity under degraded conditions
 - Improve auditability and governance alignment

+Implementation will vary based on technical constraints, safety requirements, and organizational maturity.
+The architectural principles provide a framework for reasoning about identity and access trade-offs rather than a universal implementation checklist.

-This architecture aligns with IEC 62443, NIS2, and zero trust principles while remaining compatible with real-world OT constraints.
+This approach aligns with IEC 62443, NIS2, and zero trust principles while remaining adaptable to real-world OT constraints.